Video of Hillary Clinton praising the Trans-Pacific Partnership has surfaced

 “This TPP sets the gold standard in trade agreements to open free, transparent, fair trade, the kind of environment that has the rule of law and a level playing field,” Clinton said in 2012.
 “And when negotiated, this agreement will cover 40 percent of the world’s total trade and build in strong protections for workers and the environment.”

-U.S. news organizations previously had the State Department transcript
+U.S. news organizations previously had the State Department transcript of these remarks.

 But they did not have the video until now.